-One capability that we found to be especially impressive is the 3 x 3 automatic photo stitch.
-Once the DJI OM 4 is in place for a photo, the gimbal takes a grid of 9 images by pushing one button.
+One capability that we found to be especially impressive with these models is the 3 x 3 automatic photo stitch.
+Once the device is in place for a photo, the gimbal takes a grid of 9 images by pushing one button.
 The app then stitches them together for you, creating a photo that captures a larger area at a higher resolution that is in the same dimensions as a single photo.

-The iSteady Mobile Plus has its own version of sport modes, fast tracking, Dyna-zoom (also known as "Hitchcock Mode"), and even face tracking.
+The iSteady Mobile Plus has its own version of sport modes, fast-tracking, Dyna-zoom (also known as "Hitchcock Mode"), and even face tracking.
 We appreciate that this model has a tilt and roll range of 320º that allows you to either shoot from underneath or above your subject without causing discomfort to your wrist.

-If you're looking for a simpler iPhone gimbal that still has plenty of features, we think the Feiyu Gimbal VLOG Pocket is a score.
+If you're looking for a simpler iPhone gimbal that still has plenty of features, we think the FeiyuTech Gimbal VLOG Pocket is a score.
 Although this version lacks a physical joystick, it makes up for it with a ton of photo modes.
 It's capable of freehand panoramas, ultra-wide angle, 360º pano, fast pano, 180º pano, photo capture, overlapping image, and light trail mode.
 It does not lack video capabilities either — it can make hyper lapses, its version of Dyna-zoom, slow motion, and a video version of light rail mode.

 Ease of Use

-Another iPhone gimbal that will have you shooting in a matter of seconds is the Feiyu Gimbal VLOG Pocket.
+Another iPhone gimbal that will have you shooting in a matter of seconds is the FeiyuTech Gimbal VLOG Pocket.
 It's straightforward to set up — just unfold the gimbal, center your phone in the clip, turn it on, and you're going.

-This model has some pretty cool ways it makes life easy on the user.
+This model has some pretty cool ways it makes life easy for the user.
 It defaults into panning mode, and clicking the function mode enters lock mode.
-Like the OM 4, double-clicking the function button on the Feiyu switches between portrait and landscape mode.
+Like the OM 5, double-clicking the function button on the Feiyu switches between portrait and landscape mode.
 Simply pressing and holding the trigger enters follow mode, and double-clicking the trigger resets the gimbal.
 We were disappointed with the lack of a joystick on the handle as we feel that they make it much easier to track subjects and adjust the gimbal for the various lapses that the VLOG Pocket offers.

 The Hohem iSteady Mobile Plus has its strengths and weaknesses regarding its user-friendliness.
 We aren't fans of the balancing for this model.
-You have to balance your iPhone by hand every time you use it, and to switch between portrait and landscape mode, you need to go through the process again.
+You have to balance your iPhone by hand every time you use it, and to switch between portrait and landscape mode, you'll have to go through the process again.
 However, we did find the user interface to be pretty solid.
 The mode button selects a different feature depending on how many times you click it in a row, and there's a helpful diagram on the handle.

 If you press the shutter button once, it will take a photo, and twice will start or stop video.
 The zoom slider can be swapped around to a focus slider, which is fantastic for those looking to use manual settings.
 The Hohem app is similar to the DJI app in the sense that it takes a bit to learn how to change settings.
 But, again, if you're looking to go for a lot of manual cinematic settings and tricky effects, the iSteady Mobile Plus is a great choice.

-While using the Feiyu VLOG Pocket around the lab or at home, it felt good but fell a bit behind in our action shot and obstacle course testing.
+While using the FeiyuTech VLOG Pocket around the lab or at home, it felt good but fell a bit behind in our action shot and obstacle course testing.
 We thought that the tripod was stable and that the motion lapses and panoramas that we shot turned out looking fantastic.